Mats Hummels: Return to Dortmund

 On 19 June 2019, Bayern Munich came to an agreement with Borussia Dortmund that would see the 30-year-old Hummels rejoin his former club.
 His team would go on to win the 2019's edition of the DFL-Supercup by 2–0 against Bayern Munich – although he remained unused in that match.
 He clinched his first title following his return by achieving the 2020–21 DFB-Pokal after a 4–1 win over RB Leipzig in the final.
 On 19 February 2023, he featured in his 454th match in a 4–1 win over Hertha BSC, becoming the player with the second most appearances at the club ahead of Roman Weidenfeller, with only Michael Zorc with 572 games ahead of him.
 Later that year, on 24 May, he extended his contract with the club until 2024.
 Hummels would almost win his third German championship with Borussia Dortmund - and his sixth German championship in total, after merely drawing on the last matchday of the 2022–23 Bundesliga in a 2–2 against Mainz.
 Bayern Munich would win the league by goal-difference after a last-minute winner by Jamal Musiala against Köln.

 On 10 April 2024, Hummels played his 500th match for Borussia Dortmund in all competitions against Atlético Madrid during the Champions League quarter-finals.
 A week later he assisted Julian Brandt's goal in the second leg match against Atlético Madrid to tie the game on aggregate.
 A month later, on 7 May, he scored the only goal and his fifth Champions League goal of his career from a header in a 1–0 away victory over Paris Saint-Germain in the Champions League semi-final second leg, becoming the oldest German player, aged 35 years and 143 days, to score in the knockout stages of the competition, and securing his club's qualification to the final for the third time in their history.
 Hummels was given the man of the match award in both games against PSG.
 Afterwards, his club lost 2–0 against Real Madrid in the final, once again in Wembley.
 However, he became the second player to produce more than 50 tackles in a single campaign, following Lúcio in 2009–10.
-He won the man of the match award three times that season, after a 3–1 victory over Milan in the group stage as well as twice in the semis against PSG (2–0 on aggregate) becoming the player with the most MOTM-awards in the 2023–24 UEFA Champions League campaign.
-He was eventually named in the Team of the Season in that competition often playing alongside fellow centre-backs Nico Schlotterbeck and former Bayern-teammate Niklas Süle throughout the campaign.
+He won the man of the match award three times that season, after a 3–1 victory over Milan in the group stage as well as twice in the semis against Paris Saint-Germain (2–0 on aggregate) becoming the player with the most MOTM-awards in the 2023–24 UEFA Champions League campaign.
+He was eventually named in the Team of the Season in that competition often playing alongside fellow centre-backs Nico Schlotterbeck and former Bayern teammate Niklas Süle throughout the campaign.
 A few weeks later, on 14 June, his departure from the club was announced.